damienjburks/smurks-kitchen-journal/docs/recipes/italian_eats/triple_mushroom_truffle_penne.md

 If you're craving a rich and savory pasta dish that’s full of umami flavor, this one’s for you.
 Al dente penne is tossed in a decadent truffle cream sauce loaded with sautéed mushrooms, diced tomatoes, and scallions.
 A sprinkle of toasted garlic panko and freshly grated Parmesan adds just the right amount of crunch and saltiness to each bite.

-This meal is inspired by [Hello Fresh], which is what we originally used to make this in the past.
+This meal is inspired by [HelloFresh], which is what we originally used to make this in the past.

 > - **Serves:** 6
 > - **Prep Time:** ~15 minutes